Simply enter your details in the enquiry form to start personalising your experience or if you have any questions about booking this tour.

-Hike from Cusco across the top of the Sacred Valley to Huchuy Qosqo, a surprising hidden gem perfect for those who want to hike while in Cusco, but don’t have a lot of time.
+Hike from Cusco across the Sacred Valley to the Huchuy Qosqo ruins, a surprising hidden gem.
+Perfect for those who want to hike while in Cusco, but don’t have a lot of time.
+This is a quick escape into Andean wilderness for those who want a short Cusco hike.

 One of the easiest hikes in Cusco (though, watch your knees on the downhill switchbacks at the end!), it’s hard to believe this hidden gem is not more crowded with hikers.
 Despite being so close to Cusco, you will feel like you’ve left all of civilization behind as you stroll through pastoral landscapes and pass magical waterfalls, while the gorgeous Sacred Valley unfolds before you.